 Dolphin Quest at the Hilton Waikoloa village ’employs’ captive (resident) dolphins.
 This way you still get to be in the water close to real dolphins without causing unnecessary harm.

-Some options for a Dolphin Tour in Kona are BodyGlove Cruises and Kamanu Charters.
+Two options for a Dolphin Tour in Kona are Bodyglove cruises and Kamanu Charters.
 When contacting these (or other) tour operators whose excursions you are considering, please inquire after the procedures they follow and especially if they are SMART certified.
 This way you let these companies know that you care, which in turn will make them care.